-Note (d) It may be necessary to delay validation of an application where an applicant claims that exceptions apply (e.g. they do not need to submit a survey and assessment) while further checks are carried out to confirm that features specified in the requirements are not present or likely to be affected
+Note (d) It may be necessary to delay validation of an application where an applicant claims that exceptions apply (e.g. they do not need to submit a survey and assessment) while further

 Note (e) In consultation with consultees, MKC should confirm that the applicant's response to Tables 1, 2 and 3 are accurate.